Tech-Modernization/helmfile-infra/JSONNET.md

   )
 ) / 1e3
 ```
 ## Writing Prometheus rules to record the chosen SLIs
 PromQL is a very powerful language, although as of October 2018, it doesn't yet support nested subqueries for ranges (see Prometheus issue 1227 for details), a feature we'll need to be able to compute time ratio for error ratio or latency outside their thresholds.
 Also, as good practice, to lower query-time Prometheus resource usage, it is recommended to always add recording rules to precompute expressions such as sum(rate(...)) anyway.
-As an example of how to do this, the following set of recording rules are built from our [bitnami-labs/kubernetes-grafana-dashboards] repository to capture the above time ratio:
+As an example of how to do this, the following set of recording rules are built to capture the above time ratio:

 Create a new kubernetes:job_verb_code_instance:apiserver_requests:rate5m metric to record requests rates:
 ```
 record: kubernetes:job_verb= _code_instance:apiserver_requests:rate5m
 	expr: | sum by(job, verb, code, instance) (rate(apiserver_request_count[5m]))
 ```

 Using above metric, create a new kubernetes:job_verb_code_instance:apiserver_requests:ratio_rate5m for the requests ;ratios (over total):